Growing Kale: How To Get Great Greens Harvests

-I do recommend removing bug-eaten leaves or those which are browning or withering, as they might be diseased.
+I recommend removing bug-eaten leaves or those which are yellowing, browning, or withering, as they might be diseased.
 Dispose of those appropriately.

-If you’re growing ornamental kales, you can also remove outer leaves to try to brighten up the bunch.
+If you’re growing kale that’s ornamental, you can also remove outer leaves to try to brighten up the bunch.
 Simply snip them off close to the stem as necessary.

 Kale is most often propagated by seed, as mentioned above.
 You can also start growing kale from cuttings.